RobRendell/gTove/README.md

 * Move fogWidth, fogHeight into appProperties, set when you edit the grid.
 * Convert project to typescript.
 * Load drive file metadata dynamically, rather than all up-front.
 Add "refresh" button to file browser.
+* Fix mini scaling with middle-click-drag on desktop and pinch-zoom on touch devices.

 ## Plans/TODO

-* Refresh of folder contents should also detect files that have been removed.
-* Fog of war drag handle says "drag the map" - should say "pan the camera"
-* Touch screen: mini scaling isn't working.
+* Reposition map stops working after a bit.
+Can't reproduce for now.
 * Touch screen: Drag map down in grid editor is reloading the page (again!
 I fixed that before.)
-* Reposition map stops working after a bit.
-Reposition, drag around, switch to snap-to-grid, drag some more, toggle off snap-top-grid and drag around.
+* Refresh of folder contents should also detect files that have been removed.
 * If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.
     Should nominate one GM client as the "primary".
 * When a player connects, they load the tabletop file, which can be up to 5 seconds old.
 They may miss changes that